 they return to a healthier attitude toward eating.

-• Capsicum is very soothing; it is effective as a poultice for rheumatism, inflammation, pleurisy, and
+• It is very soothing; it is effective as a poultice for rheumatism, inflammation, pleurisy,

-helpful also if taken internally for these.
+and helpful also if taken internally for these.
 For sores and wounds it makes a good poultice.
-It is a stimulant when
+It is a stimulant

-taken internally as well as being antispasmodic.
-Good for kidneys, spleen and pancreas; wonderful for lockjaw; will
+when taken internally as well as being antispasmodic.
+Good for kidneys, spleen and pancreas; wonderful for lockjaw;

-heal a sore ulcerated stomach; Capsicum is a specific and very effective remedy for yellow fever, as well as other
+will heal a sore ulcerated stomach; Capsicum is a specific and very effective remedy for yellow fever, as well as

 So, there you have it.
 Capsicum is literally one of the greatest health secrets in the world.
 It's also

 remarkably inexpensive.
 I've seen it as low as $1.67 a pound and as high as $35 or so (it was organic certified),